 Are shishito peppers spicy?

-Shishito peppers require warm weather to thrive and are a pretty easy crop to grow here in the United States during the summer months.
+Shishito peppers require warm weather to thrive, and are a pretty easy crop to grow here in the United States during the summer months.

 Ingredients

-- 1/2 lb shishito peppers
+- 1/2 lb shishito peppers from the farmers market

-- 1 tbsp oil
+- 1 tbsp olive oil

 - 4 pinches salt

-- 1 clove garlic, minced
+- 1 clove garlic minced

 Instructions